Senator Biography

 Career

-• For the 2023-24 Legislative Session, Sen. Dush will be the chairman of the State Government Committee and vice chair of the Intergovernmental Operations Committee.
-He will also be a member of five other committees: Appropriations; Game and Fisheries; Judiciary; Local Government; and Veterans Affairs and Emergency Preparedness.
+• For the 2025-26 legislative session, Sen. Dush will again serve as vice chair of the Intergovernmental Operations Committee and as a member of five other committees: Appropriations, Game and Fisheries, Judiciary, Local Government and Veterans Affairs and Emergency Preparedness.

 • A native of Brookville, Cris graduated from Brookville Area High School in 1979 and attended Clarion State College before enlisting in the U.S. Air Force.
 While serving in the Air Force, Cris held positions as a law enforcement specialist, law enforcement patrolman, flight chief (shift leader), Hostage Negotiation Team Chief, Anti-Terrorism Program Manager and Resource Protection Technical Consultant to the U.S. Department of Defense and NASA.